irenebosque/Interactive-Learning-of-Temporal-Features-for-Control-TF2/README.md

 2. Keras **Functional API**: More flexible than the Sequential API.
 It can handle shared layers, and multiple inputs or outputs.
 3. **Model Subclassing**: The most flexible method.
 Allows creating your own model class by inheriting from the keras Model class.
 With this method you can use keras layers or custom layers.

-In this code, both the `transition_model` and the `policy_model` have been created with the Keras Functional API available in TensorFlow2. ([Functional API in TensorFlow2 link](https://www.tensorflow.org/guide/keras/functional))
+In this code, both the `transition_model` and the `policy_model` have been created with the Keras **Functional API** available in TensorFlow2. ([Functional API in TensorFlow2 link](https://www.tensorflow.org/guide/keras/functional))

 ![transition model](transition_model.png)
 The previous diagram is obtained with the command `tf.keras.utils.plot_model(self.transition_model_training)`

-This Functional API makes the creation of a model easier but I also encounter some problems
+This Functional API makes the creation of a model easier but I also encounter some problems:
 1. Variable batch size
 2. Different input layer to the model